WasmEdge/docs/docs/contribute/plugin/plugin_requirement.md

 sidebar_position: 2
 ---

-# Requirements for developing WasmEdge plugin
+# Requirements for Developing WasmEdge Plugin

 By developing a plugin, one can extend the functionality of WasmEdge and customize it to suit the specific needs.
 There are some steps needs to be followed for developing WasmEdge Plugin: